kserve/kserve/docs/DEVELOPER_GUIDE.md

 2019-09-28 01:52:23.345692: E tensorflow_serving/sources/storage_path/file_system_storage_path_source.cc:362] FileSystemStoragePathSource encountered a filesystem access error: Could not find base path /mnt/models for servable flowers-sample
 ```

-Please make sure not to deploy the kfservice in the `kfserving-system` or other namespaces where a pod has  `control-plane` as a label.
-The webhook to inject an init-container to download model failed in such namespaces.
+Please make sure not to deploy the kfservice in the `kfserving-system` or other namespaces where namespace has  `control-plane` as a label.
+The `storage-initializer` init container does not get injected for deployments in those namespaces since they do not go through the mutating webhook.